brisa-build/brisa/docs/building-your-application/data-management/server-actions.md

 The differences to be taken into account when no-JS are:

 - No action signals can be used, the properties of the store at this point die on the client.
-- The page is reloaded always with the new content, instead of doing the `rerenderInAction`.
+- The page is reloaded always with the new content, instead of doing the `renderPage`.

 <!-- {% twitter 1769418996476940630 %} -->